yana-hris/cook-the-week/README.md

 #### 2️⃣ Restore .NET Dependencies

-In the CLI first navigate to the project folder which contains the solution:
+In the CLI, first navigate to the folder containing the solution file:
 ```bash
 cd cook-the-week
 ```

-Then run the following command:
+Then, restore the project dependencies by running:
 ```bash
 dotnet restore
 ```